 Besides previous experience, local or regional factors are likely to have also played significant roles in the way this type of surveillance system is implemented or optimised.
 Examples of such factors include: the nature and extent of existing wastewater infrastructure, the governance infrastructure and data sharing, the nature of the relationship between different actors that need to interact (e.g., water utilities, researchers, public health organisations), or the availability of financial resources, testing facilities and trained personnel.
 The success of wastewater surveillance programmes depends on their capacity to innovate and overcome challenges to adapt to a changing world.
 A 21st century wastewater surveillance system will be faced with significant global scale challenges.
 Some are linked intrinsically to water and wastewater management systems, including climate change, rising sea levels, emerging pollutants, rising demographics and concerns over public health, biodiversity loss and ecosystem services.
 Other challenges will be prompted by epidemiological concerns, such as new SARS-CoV-2 variants, the shift from pandemic to endemic status of COVID-19, the emergence of future pandemics as well as the routine monitoring of other diseases and biomarkers of human health.
 Beyond challenges, water surveillance programmes also hold great opportunities, namely the potential for meeting the United Nations Sustainable Development Goals, contributing to sustainable cities and communities; industry, innovation, and infrastructure; clean water and sanitation; as well as good health and wellbeing.

-Here we reflect on the local and shared implementation challenges of the SARS-CoV-2 monitoring programmes of two geographically and socio-economically distinct regions, São Paulo State (Brazil), hereon in referred to as São Paulo, and Wales (UK), to identify potential guiding principles of a wastewater surveillance programme fit for 21st century scenarios.
+Here we reflect on the local and shared implementation challenges of the SARS-CoV-2 monitoring programmes of two geographically and socio-economically distinct regions: São Paulo state (Brazil’s most populous state) and Wales (one of the four countries making up the United Kingdom), to identify potential guiding principles of a wastewater surveillance programme fit for 21st century scenarios.

+The benefit of using these two examples is that they have both approached wastewaters surveillance in systems with differing structural constraints.
+These structural constrains include historical context that have led to the present-day wastewater infrastructure, as well as social, governance and economic landscapes.
+Therefore, understanding the evolution of these two wastewaters surveillance programmes, created under different selection pressures, can provide valuable insights into overcoming common challenges while also providing a roadmap to achieve the characteristics of an ideal international wastewater surveillance programme fit for the 21st century.

 To structure this reflection, here we: